 “Our country and its resources are owned by all Tanzanians.
 It is strictly prohibited for any person or company both local and foreign to sabotage the country’s economy by destroying the resources,” Peter Msigwa, Tanzania’s shadow minister of natural resources and tourism said at the time.

 But Green Mile is fighting that decision: It has threatened to sue the government for revoking its licenses, and there’s a chance it could win.
 After the video was initially shown to Tanzania’s parliament, no action was taken, perhaps because Green Mile is well-backed financially from its owners in the UAE.
 It wasn’t until Nyalandu unilaterally revoked the license that hunting tours stopped.

-Representatives of Green Mile, owned by Awadh Ally Abdullah and Abdullah Bin Butti Alhamed of the United Arab Emirates (its website is also hosted in the UAE), can be seen in the 2012 “highlight” video above, which is somehow promotional material for the company, and which sources say is cut from a larger, two-hour raw video, shooting wildlife from jeeps, running over a baby gazelle with the jeep, allowing young children to shoot at animals, and capturing a baby zebra and torturing it while it cries and tries to get away.
+Representatives of Green Mile, owned by Awadh Ally Abdullah and Abdullah Bin Butti Alhamed of the United Arab Emirates (its website is also hosted in the UAE), can be seen in the video above shooting wildlife from jeeps, running over a baby gazelle with the jeep, allowing young children to shoot at animals, and capturing a baby zebra and torturing it while it cries and tries to get away.

 Repeatedly, hunters on Green Mile Safari trips watch animals writhe as they slowly die.
 At one point, a hunter shoots a writhing zebra with a rifle attached to a tripod from several feet away.